lwtnn/lwtnn/README.md

 ```

 There may be some problems if you don't have the right version of
-python or don't have `pyyaml` installed.
+python or don't have [`pyyaml`][pyy] installed, but these should be
+limited to the YAML -> JSON converter.
+At the very least calling
+`./bin/lwtag-test-hlwrapper` with no arguments (which doesn't depend
+on the converter) should work.

 #### Cool, what the hell did that do? ####